JavierCabezas/Pokeapp/README.md

 - Tournament module: An online team registration tool intented for tournaments.

 You are totally free to use this code as you see fit, just please remember to give me credit for it.
 Also I got help from:
--The Cave of the Dragonflies (www.dragonflycave.com) for the capture mechanic algorithms.
+- The Cave of the Dragonflies (www.dragonflycave.com) for the capture mechanic algorithms.
 Thanks a lot!
--Veekun's pokédex for the database.
+- Veekun's pokédex for the database.
 This project would be impossible without that information, thanks!
--www.pkparaiso.com for many of the sprites used in the program.
+- PkParaiso (www.pkparaiso.com) for many of the sprites used in the program.

 Español: